russel4447/UAV-LiDAR-Dataset/README.md

 ## 📥 Download the Dataset

-The dataset can be downloaded from Google Drive:
+The dataset can be downloaded from Zenodo:

 👉 **[Will be updated with Zenodo link, UAV LiDAR bridge point cloud dataset)**